bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Notes-I-Wish-I-Had-When-I-Started-Learning-Python.md

     b = dict(one=1, two=2, three=3)
     c = dict([('two', 2), ('one', 1), ('three', 3)])

-> _a, b, and c are all equal_
+> *a, b, and c are all equal*

 -   <span id="b63b">Declared with curly braces of the built in `dict()`</span>
--   <span id="40be">Benefit of dictionaries in Python is that it doesn't matter how it is defined, if the keys and values are the same the dictionaries are considered equal.</span>
+-   <span id="40be">Benefit of dictionaries in Python is that it doesn’t matter how it is defined, if the keys and values are the same the dictionaries are considered equal.</span>
 -   <span id="c7e7">Use the `in` operator to see if a key exists in a dictionary.</span>

 #### **Sets** : Unordered collection of distinct objects; objects that **need** to be hashable.